vergun/pine-needles/contents/articles/01_Get_Started/02_Administrators/03_Professional/03_Mobile/index.md

         <li>You can remove fields from the layout by dragging fields to the 'Hidden' column</li>
       </ol>
     </li>
-    <li>Once you have finished editing the layout, click the 'Save & Deploy' button to finalize your changes and proceed with editing other layouts.</li>
+    <li>Once you have finished editing the layout, click the 'Save &amp; Deploy' button to finalize your changes and proceed with editing other layouts.</li>
   </ol>
   <h3>Log Into Sugar Mobile</h3>
   <p>The Sugar Mobile application is available for download in the Google Play Store and iTunes App Store.
 Download the application to your phone and open it once it is installed.
 Upon opening the applicatiion for the first time, you will be directed to the login screen.
 Enter the following information to log in:</p>